antoinecordelle/Obiwan/README.md

 The program will process alerts and metrics as it streams the log file, displaying them in the dashboard when they come up.
 The log file is read once, line by line, every line being processed by the Processors as it is parsed.
-This allow the program to parse bigger files, as HttpPackets are only stored for two minutes.
+This allow the program to parse bigger files, as the file is not stored in the program memory and the program only keeps two minutes (by default) of HttpPacket history.

 ## Global architecture

 The project is based around three main parts, everything being articulated by the center class Application. <br>

-The different Processors (AlertHandler and StatProcessor) are independent and have the same input functions (used by Application).
-That way, all the data processing parts are really modular.
+The different Processors (AlertHandler and StatProcessor) are independent and have the same input function names (used by Application), making all the data processing parts really modular.

 #### Application :
-- Launch the different modules of the program
+- Launches the different modules of the program
 - Responsible of gathering the parsed data
-- Distribute this data to the Processors (AlertHandler and StatProcessor)
+- Distributes this data to the Processors (AlertHandler and StatProcessor)
-- Send the resulting metrics/alerts to the dashboard
+- Sends the resulting metrics/alerts to the dashboard

 #### Parser
 - Parses every line of the csv file